anil-ganti/CC-climate-tech/README.md

 **Learning Objectives** Get an overview of why transportation decarbonization is both important and challenging, learn to quantify potential impact of technologies using simple techno-economic analysis methods.

-**Group Assignment** Group deep dives on parts of the transportation sector to be presented the following day.
-See [Transportation in-class group activity](transportation_inclass_activity.md)
+**In-class Individual Assignment** Example TEA analysis of a hypothetical company which produces hydrogen from waste biomass.
+Working in groups is encouraged, but individual answers must be turned in!
+See [TEA assignment](tea_assignment.md)

-**Potential final project ideas** Proposals to reduce vehicle-miles traveled (VMT) with technology-only solutions.
+**Group brainstorm and presentation** Proposals to reduce vehicle-miles traveled (VMT) with technology-only solutions.
 See [Transportation assignment](transportation_activity.md)

 **Resources:**